1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Mir Murad Ali of Hyderabad signed the treaty.

-19. The British wanted Sindh as a base for their operations in:
+19. The British wanted Sindh as a base for their operations in__________.

 A) Afghanistan